kurtmckee/test-github-workflows/README.rst

     ..  code-block::

         tox run -e "flake8,py3.11,pypy3.10"
+                    ^^^^^^

 *   ``tox-post-environments``:
-    An array of of tox environments to run after a generated list of all CPython and PyPy environments.
+    An array of tox environments to run after a generated list of all configured Python interpreters as tox environments.

+    Configuring this key automatically enables ``tox-environments-from-pythons``.

     Mutually-exclusive with ``tox-environments``.

     Example: